STAK-5/Student-Teacher-Portal/README.md

 # Angular 2 + NodeJS
-This repository holds the code for my Angular 2 + NodeJS video(s) on YouTube
+This repository holds the code for Angular 2 + NodeJS Student Teacher Portal Project.

 # Usage